Edward Gorey: Personal life

 Gorey was noted for his love of the New York City Ballet.
-He attended every performance for 25 years.
+He attended every performance and some rehearsals for 25 years.

-Although Gorey illustrated and wrote many children's books, he did not associate himself with children and had no particular fondness for them.
-Gorey never married, professed little interest in romance, and never discussed any specific romantic relationships in interviews.
+Critic David Ehrenstein, writing in Gay City News, asserts that Gorey was discreet about his sexuality in the "Don’t Ask/Don’t Tell era" of the 1950s.
+"Stonewall changed all that—making gay a discussable mainstream topic," writes Ehrenstein.
+"But it didn't change things for Gorey.
+To those in the know, his sensibility was clearly gay, but his sexual life was as covert as his self was overt."

-In Alexander Theroux's memoir of his friendship with Gorey, The Strange Case of Edward Gorey, published after Gorey's death, Theroux recalled that when Gorey was pressed on the matter of his sexual orientation by "a rude Boston Globe reporter," he replied, "I don't even know."
-Theroux is referring to Lisa Solod's interview with Gorey ("Edward Gorey: The Cape's master teller of macabre tales discusses death, decadence, and homosexuality"), which appeared in the September 1980 issue of Boston magazine, not the Globe.
-Gorey's exact words, in response to Solod's question, "What are your sexual preferences?" were, "Well, I'm neither one thing nor the other particularly.
+Alexander Theroux states that when Gorey was pressed on the matter of his sexual orientation by "a rude Boston Globe reporter," he replied, "I don't even know."
+Theroux is referring to Lisa Solod's September 1980 Boston magazine interview with Gorey ("Edward Gorey: The Cape's master teller of macabre tales discusses death, decadence, and homosexuality").
+Gorey's exact words were: "Well, I'm neither one thing nor the other particularly.
 I suppose I'm gay.
-But I don't really identify with it much."
-At this point, Solod notes that he laughed.
-(Nowhere in the Solod interview does he say, "I don't even know.")
-Solod then asks, "Why not?"
-To which Gorey replies, "I am fortunate in that I am apparently reasonably undersexed or something.
+But I don't really identify with it much.
+I am fortunate in that I am apparently reasonably undersexed or something.
 I do not spend my life picking up people on the streets.
 I was always reluctant to go to the movies with one of my friends because I always expected the police to come and haul him out of the loo at one point or the other.
 I know people who lead really outrageous lives.
 I've never said I was gay, and I've never said I wasn't.
 A lot of people would say that I wasn't because I never do anything about it."
 Shortly thereafter, he says, "What I'm trying to say is that I am a person before I am anything else."